 Property area covered by buildings or structures shall not exceed thirty percent 30%of total land area.

-Dwelling Standards:
+Dwelling Standards: Minimum square footage of living space for structures hereinafter erected, (This excludes any basement living space.)

 Every one story detached dwelling hereafter erected or altered shall have a minimum floor area of not less than one thousand (1,000) square feet of living space.